Foxocelot45/GR33D-TOKEN/docs/technical/CONTRACT-DOC.md

 6. **Access Controls**: Strict permission management for administrative functions
 7. **Secure Upgrade Pattern**: UUPS implementation with proper authorization checks

-This documentation reflects the current state of the GR33DVaultV2 contract deployed on Ethereum Mainnet.
-All function signatures and event definitions are accurate as of the V2 upgrade on December 24, 2024.
+This documentation reflects the current state of the GR33DVaultV2 contract deployed on Ethereum Mainnet as of March 2025, including the vesting reinitialization performed on March 20, 2025.